DanTCIM/ValAct_RAG/data/md/ASOP_life/asop025_174_credibility.md

-# IS <br> ActuARIAL StANDARDS BoARD

-Actuarial Standard of

-Practice No. 25
+# Actuarial Standard of Practice No. 25

 ## Credibility Procedures

-## Revised Edition
+Revised Edition

-Developed by the

-Credibility Task Force of the

-General Committee of the

-Actuarial Standards Board
+Developed by the Credibility Task Force of the General Committee of the Actuarial Standards Board

-Adopted by the

-Actuarial Standards Board
+Adopted by the Actuarial Standards Board

 December 2013